FarronF/limerick-council-meetings/meetings/2017/06/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale  - 17th May 2017.md

 A Notice under Section 8(7) of the Derelict Sites Act, 1990 has been served on

-the property, entering it on the Council’s Derelict Sites Register.--- 6
+the property, entering it on the Council’s Derelict Sites Register.
+---
+6

 **13.**